-Content marketing as a whole is no longer a type of marketing experiment, but a proven strategy that can work wonders for any brand.
+And as a result, content marketing is no longer some type of marketing experiment, but a proven strategy that can work for any brand.

-With that exciting news in hand, what’s next for 2020?
+So what’s next for content?
 Let’s dive in.

 1. Next-Level Visuals in Content

-Visual-forward platforms will continue to be trendy in 2020.
+Visually-forward platforms will continue to be trendy now and in the future.